fcovvb/dissertation-MLdeployment/MLdeploy.md

 ## Why is this relevant
 1. Quickly deploy a Machine Learning Model using Open-Source solutions.
 2. Manage the model versioning, governance, and traceability of the process.
-3. Be cost-efficient with the deployment system.
+3. Auto-scalability, to ensure cost and performance efficiency of the system.
 4. Be able to deploy models using similar technologies used in the building and training stages.
 5. Automate manual processes to leave more time for Data Science, and less for configuration and scalability of the platform.